renoki-co/jetstream-cashier-billing-portal/README.md

 This package assumes you have installed Jetstream in your project.
 If not, head over to [Jetstream website](https://jetstream.laravel.com) for installation steps.

+### Cashier

+Make sure to have installed Cashier as explained in the [Cashier documentation](https://laravel.com/docs/8.x/billing), including the billable traits and tables, because Jetstream Cashier Billing Portal **WILL NOT** install them for you.

 ### Scaffolding

 You can install the package via composer: